Our Top Recommendation

 - This top ranked Potter board game is built for 2 to 8 players and ages 8 and up.

 - Questions tend to be either very basic or very difficult.

-- Some customers find the game moves too quickly.
+- Some customers find that this top ranked Potter board game moves too quickly.

 This Harry Potter and the Sorcerer’s Stone Trivia Game is a unique find that is based on the first book rather than the movie.
-This game includes a brightly-colored and detailed game board plus plenty of cards to keep gameplay exciting.
+This top ranked Potter board game includes a brightly-colored and detailed game board plus plenty of cards to keep gameplay exciting.